 The individualized major is intended for students with a clear sense of direction, motivation and strong concept of an educational program that will best serve the individual's future needs and is not found in a major offered at Missouri State University.

 Missouri State University offers other Interdisciplinary Academic Programs that are administered outside of the Provost Office.
 To view a full list of all of the Interdisciplinary Academic degrees, majors, and minors, visit the Interdisciplinary Academic Programs website.

-Interdisciplinary (cross-disciplinary) academic programs (degree program, major, minor, or certificate) is one that is to be administered from outside the structure of a single academic department and must originate with the formal sponsorship of two or more academic departments/schools.
+Interdisciplinary (cross-disciplinary) academic programs (degree program, major, minor, or certificate) are administered from outside the structure of a single academic department and must originate with the formal sponsorship of two or more academic departments/schools.
 Formal sponsorship constitutes either nine or more credit hours or 30% or more of the total credit hours listed as requirements and/or options.